louisslee/cookies-iframe-card/README.md

 The recommendation for install is to use HACS.

-However, you can copy all files in `/dist` directory of this repo to `<config directory>/www/` path in your home-assistant instance directly, and registering them in HA frontend ([Instruction](https://developers.home-assistant.io/docs/frontend/custom-ui/registering-resources)).
+However, you can copy all files in `/dist` directory of this repo to `<config directory>/www/` path in your home-assistant instance directly, and register resource in HA frontend ([Instruction](https://developers.home-assistant.io/docs/frontend/custom-ui/registering-resources)).

 ## Usage